piyushxh/ngHmr/README.md

 Run `yarn start` or `npm start`

 ## Next: Step 3
-Stop the webpack-dev-server first, and then checkout the `step3` branch with:
-`git checkout step3`
+Stop the webpack-dev-server first, and then checkout the `step3` branch with `git checkout step3`